M.S. in Libraries, Informatics and Technology in Education (LITE)

 Students who seek teacher certification in the school library media or educational technology must follow the requirements for teacher certification.
 Both may be used for the Kentucky Rank II or Rank I salary levels.

 Admission to the program does not require prior teacher certification, and students may complete the program without seeking any teacher certification.

 All applications must meet the following admission requirements:

-Students who seek initial or advanced teacher certification must follow the requirements for one of the program concentrations and submit a graduate application to The Graduate School, official transcripts of all college work, and if seeking advanced certification or Rank change, a copy of their teaching certificate.
+Students who seek advanced teacher certification must follow the requirements for the program; submit a graduate application to The Graduate School; official transcripts of all college work; and a copy of their teaching certificate.

 The admission decision by program faculty is based on a review of the full set of admission documents.
 Applicants should strive to provide evidence of potential for completion of the degree and success in the field of library media education.

 Non-Degree Seeking Status: Applicants may enroll as non-degree seeking students in a maximum of 12 semester hours while awaiting approval for admission to the program pending completion of their admissions packets.
 No more than 12 hours of graduate coursework taken as a non-degree seeking student at WKU can be used to fulfill program and research tool requirements for the MS degree.

 All applicants enrolled as non-degree seeking students must contact a member of the LITE faculty for advisement prior to enrolling in any graduate courses.